billlosw/gpu-based-trace-analyzer/docs/12-PERFORMANCE-COMPARISON.md

 ## Summary

-The GPU analyzer achieves **12-131× speedup** in analysis time for moderate-scale traces (16-512 processes) on a single GPU compared to Scalasca on multi-core CPU.
+The GPU analyzer achieves **12-131x speedup** in analysis time for moderate-scale traces (16-512 processes) on a single GPU compared to Scalasca on multi-core CPU.
 For large-scale traces (1024+ processes), Scalasca's massive CPU parallelism gives it an advantage.
 The GPU analyzer's throughput of ~5-11M events/s on a single device is competitive with hundreds of CPU cores.

+Optimizations from 2026-03-29 (MPI shared memory, GPUMemoryPool, nth_element statistics, .cu→.cpp rename) reduced the analysis+statistics phase by 1.6-1.7x.
+The actual GPU kernel time is now only ~97ms for n1024 (262M events) — the remaining overhead is host-side preprocessing, memory management, and I/O.

-The main limitation is OTF2 reading speed—dominated by sequential I/O through the OTF2 library with only 16 reader ranks—which accounts for the majority of end-to-end latency.
-Correctness is verified with exact matches on 7 of 8 implemented metrics (plus `late_sender` <1% for timestamp-corrected traces).
-The `late_receiver` discrepancy (~13-44%) is a known systematic algorithmic difference under investigation.
+The main limitation is OTF2 reading speed — dominated by sequential I/O through the OTF2 library with 64 reader ranks — which accounts for 67-85% of end-to-end latency.
+Correctness is verified with exact matches on 7 of 8 implemented metrics.
+The `late_receiver` discrepancy (~13-44%) is a known systematic difference (see PROBLEMS.md TODO 19).